coderwassananmol/BUB2/CONTRIBUTING.md

 <b>It is strictly for the participants.
 Please read it carefully.</b><br />
 Every participant(s) is required to fork this repository and make changes on the forked repository on a new branch other than *develop* and after making all the changes, make a Pull Request to <b>devlop branch</b>.

-- After you have the project working on your local maching (refer [README.md](https://github.com/coderwassananmol/BUB2/blob/develop/README.md)), in order to make sure you keep your fork up to date by tracking the original "upstream" repo that you forked.
+- After you have the project working on your local machine (refer [README.md](https://github.com/coderwassananmol/BUB2/blob/develop/README.md)), in order to make sure you keep your fork up to date by tracking the original "upstream" repo that you forked.
 To do this, you'll need to add a remote:
     ```
     # Add 'upstream' repo to list of remotes
     $ git remote add upstream https://github.com/coderwassananmol/BUB2.git